Philip McBride: Federal politics

 During his two years out of parliament, McBride was appointed chairman of Elder Smith and Company in 1944, and regained his directorship of Elder's Trustee and Executor Company and his position on the boards of the Adelaide Steamship Company and Wallaroo-Mt Lyell Fertilisers in 1945.
-He was involved in the development of the Liberal Party of Australia to replace the failing UAP, and served on its provisional executive in 1944–45.
-He returned to parliament for the Liberal Party at the 1946 general election, winning the seat of Wakefield.
-Following the election of the Menzies government in 1949, he became Minister for the Interior from 1949 to 1950, and again resigned his directorships.
+He was involved in the creation of the Liberal Party of Australia to replace the failing UAP, and served on the provisional executive of the Liberal Party in 1944–45.
+He returned to parliament for the Liberal Party at the 1946 general election, winning the House of Representatives seat of Wakefield.

+Following the election of the Menzies government in 1949, McBride became Minister for the Interior from 1949 to 1950, and again resigned his directorships.
 In 1950, he was appointed Minister for Defence, a position he retained until his retirement from politics in 1958.
-He was described as having been a "close confidant" to Menzies and "an influential member of [Menzies'] inner circle", and when he retired was the last of the "Old Guard" of ministers who had supported Menzies when he had lost the leadership in 1941.
+He was described as having been a "close confidant" to Menzies and "an influential member of [Menzies'] inner circle" and, when he retired, was the last of the "Old Guard" of ministers who had supported Menzies when he had lost the UAP leadership in 1941.

 After retiring from parliament, McBride again served as chairman of Elder Smith and Co Ltd (later Elder Smith Goldsbrough Mort Ltd), was on the board of the Bank of Adelaide and Wallaroo-Mount Lyell Fertilisers Ltd, and was a member of the Australian Wool Board.
 He was also federal president of the Liberal Party from 1960 to 1965.

 McBride died at his home at Medindie in 1982 and was cremated.
 He was survived by his wife and two of his sons.

 His company, A. J. and P. A. McBride, Ltd. is still involved in the wool industry, and still owns many pastoral stations from when Sir Philip McBride ran the company.

+His great-grandson is the independent South Australian state parliamentarian Nick McBride, who quit the Liberal Party in 2023.